iKilledAppl3/tvOSNICTemplates/README.md

 # How to use?

 Simple copy the folder to your $THEOS/templates/ folder and you should be off to the races!
+Then run $THEOS/bin/nic.pl and choose the corresponding tvOS tweak or preference bundle template.

 ## Use with